tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 disk, and Windows XP or 7 if I wanted.

-If that's not enough, I was also scammed: the HDD failed after a few months (I had to reinstall Windows 7 every day 🤪 and buy a new one).
+If that's not enough, I was also scammed: the HDD failed after a few months (I had to reinstall Windows 7 every day 🤪 and buy a new disk).

 Okay, so I used this computer for a few years more, but the experience was horrible, like the previous one.